seanb123/HaydenWeb/README.md

-This website will be an interactive school calender/student assistant.
+This website will be an interactive school calender/student assistant. check check